Trustees’ Annual Report

 Structure, Governance and Management

-6. The Charity was established under the terms of a Trust Deed dated 19 September 1927 amended by a Deed of Variation dated 12 May 2016.
+- The Charity was established under the terms of a Trust Deed dated 19 September 1927 amended by a Deed of Variation dated 12 May 2016.
 This constitutes its governing document.

-7. The number of Trustees is set by the Trust Deed at not less than three and not more than seven or such other number as the Trustees may think fit.
+- The number of Trustees is set by the Trust Deed at not less than three and not more than seven or such other number as the Trustees may think fit.
 They are recruited as required from among the longer-serving subscribers to The Naval Review and serve for an initial term of four years; they may be re-appointed for two further periods of four years.
 The Chairman is always a senior retired naval officer of Flag Rank.

-8. The Trustees meet as required, but not less than twice a year.
+- The Trustees meet as required, but not less than twice a year.
 They take advice from a committee drawn from subscribers of all ranks that primarily supports the Editor.
 The committee consists of the following persons:

-Commander S R Atkinson RN.
+Captain S R Atkinson PhD RAN (rtd)

-Lieutenant Commander G D Franklin RN.
+Lieutenant Commander G D Franklin RN (rtd)